First Nations Health

 AHP Education & Training

-The Aboriginal Health & Medical Research Council (AH&MRC) offer the AHP course which can be funded (conditions apply) through Abstudy/Smart & Skilled for Aboriginal & Torres Strait Islander applicants.
+The Aboriginal Health & Medical Research Council (AH&MRC) offers the AHP course which can be funded (conditions apply) through Abstudy/Smart & Skilled for Aboriginal & Torres Strait Islander applicants.

 The students do have to attend some face to face sessions in Sydney during the 24 months course duration, with learning modules conducted online.